mklemmingen/mklemmingen/README.md

 PRIVATE
 - Boom Chess - a more fun chess game with health and no safety

-PRIVATE
+PUBLIC - unfinished, non-functional
-- DigiDoubt Blocklist - the blocklist associated with the DigiDoubt-Project
+- DigiDoubt Blocklist - scraping and checking websites for ai-generation

 ------------------------